damballa/parkour/doc/intro.md

 `Text` and `LongWritable` types, but the task code deals entirely with native strings and integers.

+This auto-un/wrapping is entirely optional, and programs may exchange the convenience of native values for the performance advantages of working directly with Hadoop’s serialization containers.

 ### Results

-Although not shown in this example, the return value of the `execute` function is a vector of dseqs for the graph leaf node results.
-These dseqs may be consumed locally, or used as inputs for additional job graphs.
+The return value of the `execute` function is a vector of dseqs for the graph leaf node results.
+These dseqs may be consumed locally as in the example, or used as inputs for additional jobs.
+When locally `reduce`d, dseqs yield key-value vectors of the raw Hadoop wrapper objects produced by the backing Hadoop input format.
+The wrapper objects – or the dseqs themselves – may be `unwrap`ed to directly access the contained values.